Howard University’s OT program is Ranked Among the Top 100 Best Occupational Therapy Program’s in the Nation According to U.S. News & World Report

 OT International Study Abroad Programs

-The OT program at Howard has a robust international program with unique fieldwork and study abroad experiences in Costa Rica, Dominican Republic, and South Africa where students examine issues of occupational and social justice and participate in service-learning projects.
-Students have also traveled to Haiti and Ghana for international service learning projects.
+The OT program at Howard has a robust international program with unique fieldwork and study abroad experiences in Costa Rica, Dominican Republic, South Africa, and Ghana where students examine issues of occupational and social justice and participate in service-learning projects.
+Students have also traveled to Haiti for international service-learning projects.